StevenMaude/bbc-radio-schedules/README.md

-# bbc-radio-schedules
+# bbc-radio-schedules :radio::spiral_notepad:

-Implements an unofficial API client and provides an example command-line client for processing BBC Radio station programme schedules.
+Implements an unofficial API client in Python and provides an example command-line client for processing BBC Radio station programme schedules.

-Code licensed under the [MIT License](LICENSE).

 ## Install